vknguyen1902/R-datacamp-projects/README.md

 # DataCamp Projects
-This repo includes completed projects from DataCamp.com using R language to conduct data manipulation, data visualization, and data analysis for variety of datasets.
+This repo includes completed projects from DataCamp.com using R to conduct data manipulation, data visualization, and data analysis for variety of datasets.
+These are guided projects where I apply skills I learn from DataCamp courses and it has been a great way to consolidate my learning.
 Below is the list of projects in chronological order with a brief description for each.

 ## 1. Discovery of Handwashing Project